MissedMemo/tv-listings/README.md

 ####Notes:

-> Simplest option to hosting a React app. on Heroku with webpack is just to include bundle.js (minified, using webpack -p) with files pushed to github.
+> The simplest option to hosting a React app. on Heroku with webpack is just to include bundle.js (minified, using webpack -p) with files pushed to github.
 To avoid checking compiled resources into source control, we use a post-build step (defined in package.json) to re-generate JS and CSS bundles on Heroku.
 This requires babel, webpack, and supporting modules to be defined as regular dependencies instead of dev-dependencies -- babel is also required in order to run our ES6 node server code.

 > We use CSS Modules and PostCSS, which are increasingly popular cutting edge techniques to help manage, and maximize the effectiveness of styles.
 Additionally, we extract hashed ids to a separate file, use a combination of 'ignore-styles' and 'classnames' modules to enable tests to continue to work with hashed class names, and rely on autoprefix to support modern features like flexbox in older browsers.

 > We first work out UI element placement and sizing using div blocks and lorem-ipsum placeholder text in separate html/css files before re-implementing as React components in our project.
 We chose the ['Asparin-C' color scheme](https://color.adobe.com/explore/most-popular/?time=all) from Adobe's online resource.

-> We skip using Redux until and unless it becomes necessary -- a hot topic in recent industry discussions -- and also because Redux support is still lacking under react-router 4's new, vastly-improved approach to routing.
+> We skip using Redux until and unless it becomes necessary -- [a hot topic in recent industry discussions](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367#.pfp91059w) -- and also because Redux support is still lacking under react-router 4's new, vastly-improved approach to routing.

+> Browser support for new HTML5 input types 'date' and 'time' are [virtually non-existant](http://html5doctor.com/the-woes-of-date-input/), so we're experimenting with what appears to be the most production-quality example of free 3rd party alternatives, [React widgets](http://jquense.github.io/react-widgets/docs/#/?_k=m7hgby).

+> There didn't seem to be any way to integrate our pop-up modal login dialog with react-router 4's view switching strategy, so we implemented it as a top-level component, toggled in response to global click events.